 Many of us grew up with the terms "reduce, reuse, recycle" in our vocabulary.
 Nowadays, it's important for your business to reflect those same values.
 Not only to help the environment but also to increase brand loyalty among environmentally conscious customers.
 This can be achieved, for example, by using recycled material.

-Another example for stationary retailers would be to design your packaging with a different purpose in mind.
+Another example for stationary retailers would be to design their packaging with a different purpose in mind.

 For example, H&M has a shopping bag that turns into a clothes hanger.
 These bags not only consist of less material than the traditional plastic bag from H&M, but 80% of the paper used is also recycled.
 H&M is aware that its customers are people between the ages of 18 and 35 who care about the environment and appreciate reusable packaging solutions.
 Therefore, sustainable packaging design that focuses on reusability, increases their audience's brand loyalty.
 To find out more about the science behind sustainable packaging and examples of best practices, read Packhelp’s article on the topic.